-Achievements and performance during 2021
+Achievements and performance during 2022

-During 2021, Producers Direct's activities reached 811,590 smallholder farmers and their families.
-Since 2009, cumulatively, 1.3 million smallholder farmers and their families have benefited from Producers Direct's activities.
-Looking ahead to 2025, we are committed to reaching 1.7 million smallholders and improving incomes and livelihoods for smallholders, strengthening resilience to rapidly changing climates and driving ownership in food value chains.
+During 2021, Producers Direct's activities directly reached 126,451 smallholder farmers and their families.
+Since 2009, cumulatively, 1.37 million smallholder farmers and their families have benefited from Producers Direct's activities.
+Looking ahead to 2025, we are committed to reaching 1.7 million smallholders, with a focus on improving smallholder incomes and livelihoods; strengthening their resilience to rapidly changing climates; and driving farmer leadership in food value chains.